-- Also check out recent publications in a relevant or similar topic, to see how they have structured their manuscript, and the level of detail needed for a peer-reviewed publication. - Sometimes you must take a pragmatic approach and be realistic about the resources and funding you have available. - Always think back to your research question and the end goal of your research. - Put your project aside and revisit it later with fresh eyes this may provide you with new perspectives which you previously hadn't considered. - Pilot your study if you can and have a contingency plan for all stages of the research process.
+- If you have a target journal in mind, check out their instructions to authors so you know what to include in your manuscript. - Also check out recent publications in a relevant or similar topic, to see how they have structured their manuscript, and the level of detail needed for a peer-reviewed publication. - Sometimes you must take a pragmatic approach and be realistic about the resources and funding you have available. - Always think back to your research question and the end goal of your research.
+Think of the 'story' you want to tell. - Put your project aside and revisit it later with fresh eyes this may provide you with new perspectives which you previously hadn't considered. - Pilot your study if you can and have a contingency plan for all stages of the research process.